Two Tales From The Past

 She wore out several quilts.

-The last time I saw Lorna was
+The last time I saw her was

 when I was in college, back

-at home on spring break.
+at home on a spring break.

-She was on her quilt in her corner.
+latest quilt in her corner.

 “Hey Lorna, how are we doing today?”